outermedia/pdo-authenticator/README.md

 ### Step 1: Download the project

-To download the latest distribution without tests, run
+Create an intermediate directory, cd into it and download the latest distribution without tests:

 ``` bash
 php ~/php/composer.phar --prefer-dist require outermedia/pdo-authenticator
 ```

 This creates files in your current working directory:

 ```